NinjasCL-archive/bless-my-software/README.md

 ## How this did come about?

 I saw the [No Harm License](https://github.com/raisely/NoHarm/issues/35) and commented about regarding enforceability.
 I think that project is a good start if you are an organization that could enforce such higher ethical values to customers, partners and users by using contracts, terms of use and terms of service.
-In my opinion, if you are a small team or a single developer releasing software without contracts of any kind, then using already available software licenses plus blessing is a better aproach to bring the message of a better world.
+In my opinion, if you are a small team or a single developer releasing software without contracts of any kind, then using already available software licenses plus blessing is a nice aproach to bring the message of a better world.

 ## Why do this at all?